rostro36/Notes/Big Data/Week 04/04_readings.md

 Any UTF-8 (in the basic multilingual plane) character can be represented by \u*(4-digit\*number)*, one can send non-UTF-8 chars (which have more than 4 digits) represented as a twelve-char sequence encoding in the UTF-16 surrogate pair, but if it is seen as two UTF-8 or one UTF-16 is the job of the processor, not the language.
 ## [XML Fundamentals](https://docstore.mik.ua/orelly/xml/xmlnut/ch02_01.htm)
+### General
+XML contains text, never binary data.

+XML filenames do not say anything about the content.
+### Element
+<*tag*> *content*</*tag*> defines an element.

+<*tag*/> acts exactly the same as an empty element without content.

+Tags are case-sensitive.
+### Content Tree
+Content is a tree of elements or a value in itself.
+The different children don't have to be separated by anything, but they must be in the correct order; you have to close a child in the reverse order as you have opened them.

+There is exactly one root element, so you can not have two "children" at the top level.
+### Attributes
+Attributes can be values declared in the tag e.g. *<name first="Alan" last="Turing"/>*, you can use " or '.
+The order is irrelevant, but therefore each tag can only one attribute with the same name.
+### XML Names
+XML element names and XML attribute names are bundled in the term XML names, which allow pretty much any alphanumeric character + special chars like ü, ç, from punctuation only "-","_" and "." are allowed.
+But the colon is reserved for namespaces.
+Whitespaces are disallowed.
+XML names have to start with letters, ideograms(ö,ç etc.) or "_".
+### Entity References
+Content is not allowed to have a "<", you can escape it with "&lt;" the same for "&" and "&amp;" other pre-defined entity references are:
+- "&gt;" for ">"
+- "&quot;" for "
+- "&apos;" for '
+### CDATA Sections
+You can pass literal text using the starting tag "<\!\[CDATA\[\" and the ending tag "]]>", so you do not need to escape characters.
+The only thing that is not possible to pass is the ending tag.
+### Comments
+Exist and are formed with "<\!--" and end with "-->", they should not include any other "--" and especially "--->" are disallowed for closing.
+As they are not part of the tree, they can be anywhere in the character data of a document, **not in tags**.
+### Processing Instructions
+Processing Instructions are used to talk to a program, but do not hold acutal data, that should be passed with the file.
+It is formed with "<?*target*" and ended with "?>", where *target* is the program that should read it, e.g. php.
+The content of the instruction are target dependend and llike comments can occur pretty much anywhere.
+### XML declaration
+The XML declaration looks like a processing instruction with target "xml" and attributes "version", "standalone" and "encoding" and if it exists, has to be placed at the beginning of the document, even before comments.

+Standard encoding is UTF-8, but that can be changed in the declaration.
+The "standalone" attribute tells whether all the necesary information is in the document or it has to fetch some values from an external DTD, the default is "no", there is a DTD needed.
 ## [XML Namespaces](https://docstore.mik.ua/orelly/xml/xmlnut/ch04_01.htm)
 ### Purpose
 - Distinguish between elements and attributes from different vocabularies with the same name.